dungvn3000/myfeed/src/linkerz_job_queue/readme.md

 <h1>The Job Queue Framework, it is desgined for LinkerZ</h1>
 <h3>08 Jul 2012</h3>
 <br>
-The base controller will do sync for each job.
-The job will be done in session.
+The job will be done in session and sync or async control by handler.
+But the controller will call handler in sync.

 The structure of framework.